 Cognitive behavioral therapy focuses on changing thoughts and behaviors associated with the patterns of the stress response to a feared stimulus.
 CBT is designed to help identify the negative thoughts and maladaptive coping mechanisms.

-Somatic Experiencing/Mindfulness is a therapeutic approach focused on fostering relaxation and body awareness during stressful experiences.
-Through this technique, you will develop skills to control and comprehend your body’s responses when encountering stress symptoms.
+Somatic Therapies and Mindfulness are therapeutic approaches that focus on fostering relaxation and body awareness during stressful experiences.
+Through these approaches, clients will develop skills to control and comprehend the bodily responses to stress, fear and anxiety.

 New Clients can reach out to us directly via call, text or email here: